 And while it was presented as the house of the future, the capsule design was in fact based upon the interpretation of several references and traditions from Japanese culture.
 The area calculation was derived from the size of a traditional tea ceremony room.
 The shape and proportion of the window were a reinterpretation of the ‘Enlightenment Window’ from Kyoto’s Genkoan Temple and the life cycle suggested by Kurokawa was a direct allusion to the Ise Shrine, rebuilt every 20 years.
 The furniture was supposed to be built with slight, avant-garde and innovative materials.
 Instead, less technologically demanding lacquered pinewood was used.
 And even with such limited space, the bathroom was designed with a traditional bathtub.
 The apparatus of the Nakagin hides its references: the proclaimed Metabolist future fed off an interpretation of its past.

 In 1972 the Nakagin Capsule Tower was portrayed in the media as a sign of ‘the capsule era’.
-With its avant-garde aesthetic it proposed a mutant quality, offering the opportunity of adaptation over time.
-Theoretically it increased the ability to configure the building to a world accelerating towards a post-industrial society; the icon was quickly labelled ‘the future of housing’.
+With its avant-garde aesthetic, it proposed a mutant quality, offering the opportunity of adaptation over time.
+Theoretically, it increased the ability to configure the building to a world accelerating towards a post-industrial society; the icon was quickly labelled ‘the future of housing’.
 It was the tallest building in the block.
 Visible from afar, with its sci-fi appearance, the tower stood near the highway like a machine from the future.
-Its architect, Kurokawa, was proclaimed a star and it was assumed that many other examples of Metabolist architecture would eventually would eventually be dotting the Tokyo skyline.
+Its architect, Kurokawa, was proclaimed a star and it was assumed that many other examples of Metabolist architecture would eventually be dotting the Tokyo skyline.

 Yet even before it was completed the Nakagin Tower was hopelessly out of date.
 It is in the unfortunate position of being the first and last architecture of its kind to ever reach completion.
 Forty years have passed and today it is easy to see how the building got lost in dull day-to-day routine.
 It is stuck.
 Old and decaying, obscured in the shadow of the new skyscrapers.
 Today the Nakagin is but a vibrant reminder of a path that was not followed, a sculptural ode to an unrealised future.